 1: Set your intent first

-To get the most out of your meditation altar, set your intention first.
-What is this altar going to be used for, spiritually speaking?
+To get the most out of creating your meditation altar, set your intention first.
+What is it going to be used for, spiritually speaking?
 Is it just a place to meditate?
-Is it somewhere you will connect to your inner peace?
-Is it a sacred haven to connect you to your deity or god?
-What does this meditation altar mean to you?
-And how will you reflect that in its design?
+Will you use it to connect to the divine?
+Which deity or god is it dedicated to?
+How will you reflect that in the design?

 2: What type of energy do you want to create?

-Meditation altars should be filled with positive energy.
+Meditation tables should be filled with positive energy.
 But what type of energy?
 Is it the energy of love?
 Perhaps it is the energy of hope and faith.
-Whatever it is, you should fine ways to pour that energy into your meditation altar.
+Whatever it is, find ways to pour that energy into it.
 And at the same time, protect your meditation shrine from negative energy.
 You want to preserve the special energy of this space.

 Have you ever created a Zen garden?
 When you create a Zen garden the actual purpose is in the making.
-The act of making a zen garden is a meditation.
-And it is the same for meditation altars.
-Making an altar is a meditation in itself.
-Make sure you are mindful and conscious throughout the entire process.
+The act of making a zen garden is a spiritual practice.
+And making an altar is the same.
+Be mindful and conscious throughout the process.

-Now you have created a meditation altar it is time to actually meditate in your meditation altar.
+Now you have created a meditation altar it is time to meditate in it.

-Set your intention in your mind.
-Tell yourself that this is a sacred space where you will achieve X. For instance, this is the space where you will recommend with your inner peace any time you need to.
+- Set your intention in your mind.
+Tell yourself that this is a sacred space where you will achieve X. For instance, this is the space where you will reconnect with your inner peace any time you need to.

-Mindfully explore the altar: Do a five-senses mindfulness exercise about your meditation altar (observe the visuals, the scents, the texture…)
+- Mindfully explore the space: Do a five-senses mindfulness exercise about your meditation altar (observe the visuals, the scents, the texture…)

-Consciously create the type of energy you want to feel in this space (for instance, if you want to feel love do a Loving Kindness meditation)
+- Consciously create the type of energy you want to feel in this space (for instance, if you want to feel love do Loving Kindness meditation)

-Hopefully you now have a meditation altar to meditate in.
-And you’ve created it with love and pride.
+Hopefully, you now have a beautiful meditation altar to meditate at.